dyn4j/dyn4j/README.md

 ```java
 World world = new World();
 ```
-This create a new simulation environment with default settings.
+This creates a new simulation environment with default settings.
 The default settings use the meter-kilogram-seconds system and include the default pipeline classes.

 #### Step 3 Add Some Bodies
 ```java